Surprisingly, a sailboat is anchored when Aomi arrives. The narrow cove, Dorian Bay, lies along the coast of Wiencke Island at about 65 degrees south.

 But the howling winds, impenetrable darkness, and swelling seas have already made it impossible to use the dinghy.

-I pray for safety until morning and begin to nap in bed, rocking violently as I endure the screams of the gale-force winds.
+I pray for safety until morning and begin to nap in my berth, rocking violently as I endure the screams of the gale-force winds.

-In the middle of the night, I wake suddenly and look at the depth finder's neon display—it shows less than three meters of water.
-Alarmed, I check the compass on the wall and realize that the bow, which had been pointing nearly north, has completely shifted to the west.
+In the middle of the night, I wake suddenly and look at the depth sounder’s neon display.
+It shows less than 3 meters of water.
+Alarmed, I check the compass on the wall and realize that the bow had been pointing nearly north toward the offshore but has completely shifted to the west.

-This means the anchor has slipped, causing the hull to turn sideways to the wind and start drifting toward the rocky shore.
-This is disastrous!
+This means the anchor has slipped, causing the hull to turn sideways to the wind and drift toward the rocky shore.
+This is disastrous.

 I rush out of the cabin, unsure if this is a nightmare or reality.
-In the pitch-black darkness, I can't even see my own hands or tell where Aomi is.
+In the pitch-black darkness, I cannot even see my own hands or tell where Aomi is.

 I grab my searchlight and sweep it through the darkness.
 The shore should be 70 meters away, yet the black rocks and snow-covered beach appear just ahead.

-Shocked, I swing the light in the opposite direction and spot the French boat, once alongside me but now a small silhouette offshore.
+Shocked, I swing the light in the opposite direction and spot the French boat, once alongside me but now only a small outline offshore.

 “Aomi is really being swept away.”

-Soon, the depth finder shows just 1.5 meters.
-Before I can react, Aomi's bottom crashes into the rocks, sending shockwaves through the cabin.
-To make things worse, a powerful crosswind pushes the hull and mast, tilting Aomi sharply as if trying to overturn her.
-As the waves rise and fall, they lift and drop the hull violently, hammering it repeatedly against the rocks.
+Soon, the depth sounder shows just 1.5 meters.
+Before I can react, Aomi’s bottom crashes into the rocks, sending shockwaves through the cabin.
+To make matters worse, a powerful crosswind pushes the hull and mast toward the shore, tilting Aomi sharply as if to overturn her.
+As the waves rise and fall, they lift and drop the hull violently, hammering it again and again against the rocks.

-There's no way out.
-At any moment, in the total darkness, Aomi could overturn on the rocky shore, and seawater—at minus two degrees Celsius—would rush into the cabin.
+There is no way out.
+At any moment, in the total darkness, Aomi could overturn on the rocky shore, and seawater at minus 2 degrees Celsius would rush into the cabin.

 Probably not.
-By dawn, the sharp edges of rocks will puncture her hull.
+By dawn, the sharp edges of the rocks will puncture her hull.

-No, I can't let that happen.
-Somehow, in some way, I must overcome this crisis.
+No, I can’t let that happen.
+Somehow, by any means, I must overcome this crisis.
 A small single-cylinder engine without an electric starter is unlikely to help in winds this strong, but I have to try.

-But the engine won't start in the cold.
+But the engine will not start in the cold.
 Gripping the starter handle tightly in one hand, I crank it, but it spins uselessly.

 Aomi’s engine, which I’ve maintained, overhauled, and inspected—pouring my heart into every step—shouldn’t fail.
 It can’t fail.

 I pour a small amount of benzene into the air intake and grip the iron handle, stiff and heavy to turn.
-Using all my strength, I crank it several times, but the engine still won't start.
+Using all my strength, I crank it several times, but the engine still will not start.

-Refusing to give up, I try again—two, three, four times—pausing to catch my breath after each tiring attempt.
+Refusing to give up, I try again two, three, four times, pausing to catch my breath after each exhausting attempt.

 Finally, on the fifth attempt, the engine roars to life.
 I rush out of the cabin, grab the helm on deck, and steer Aomi away from the shore.

-After a few minutes, the intervals between the rocks colliding with Aomi's bottom gradually lengthen and then stop.
+After a few minutes, the intervals between the rocks striking Aomi’s bottom gradually lengthen and then stop.
 She is slowly pulling away from the shore, fighting against the strong wind and swell.

 But where can I go in this impenetrable darkness and raging storm?